Last updated on November 17, 2022

 In former times there were 4 functioning shipbuilding plants in Mykolaiv.
 They gave workplaces for more than half of the citizens.
 After the shipbuilding in the region was stopped, most men simply left.
 According to statistics the number of single ladies in Mykolaiv nowadays is 10 times higher than the number of men.
 That is why women use dating sites to search for men abroad.
 But the main reason is socio-economic.
 The disorder of life hits men more painfully.
 Ukrainian society traditionally assigns them the role of those who must provide for the family, but not everyone can do it.
-Low incomes, low socio-economic status, the quality of life generally falls, which they try to compensate for with such things as alcohol and tobacco dependence.
+Low incomes, low socioeconomic status, and the quality of life generally fall, which they try to compensate for with such things as alcohol and tobacco dependence.
 Or they leave to work and stay abroad.
 The government's figures are disappointing: since 2010, 4 million citizens have emigrated from Ukraine, and most of them are men.

 According to the Institute of Demography, the average age of marriage in Ukraine for the first time for men is up to 28 years, and for women — up to 25.

 The tendency among Ukrainians to marry at 20 is a thing of the past.
 Both men and women are increasingly choosing to build a career and ensure financial stability.